NZ cenbank 'looks closely' at Australian regulator allegations against Westpac

-WELLINGTON (Reuters) - New Zealand’s central bank said on Wednesday that it would look closely at findings by Australia’s financial crime watchdog calling Westpac Banking Corp’s (WBC.AX) anti-money laundering oversight “deficient”.
+WELLINGTON, Nov 20 (Reuters) - New Zealand’s central bank said on Wednesday that it would look closely at findings by Australia’s financial crime watchdog calling Westpac Banking Corp’s anti-money laundering oversight “deficient”.

 “We ... will be looking closely at the Australian findings and if they have relevance for Westpac NZ,” said Reserve Bank of New Zealand deputy governor Geoff Bascand in a statement.